-With the holiday rush behind us, you may be looking at the year ahead, thinking hard about brand strategy and the long game when it comes product innovation [link to TPC technology article], prepping for trade shows and trunk shows, and building momentum for a successful 2023.
-As we mentioned in this article [link to other TPC article], assessing your current staff’s performance—and the business’s needs for potential new hires—should be a key component of your annual review of how the previous year’s objectives and tactics paid off.
+With the holiday rush behind us, you may be looking at the year ahead, thinking hard about brand strategy and the long game when it comes to product innovation, prepping for trade shows and trunk shows, and building momentum for a successful 2023.
+As we mentioned in this article, assessing your current staff’s performance—and the business’s needs for potential new hires—should be a key component of your annual review of how the previous year’s objectives and tactics paid off.

 Right now, the macro conversation about staffing and hiring trends is centered on two key topics: 1) the great need for new talent and staff but not enough applicants, qualified or otherwise and 2) retaining the employees businesses already have.
 (The Forbes article “Here’s How the Workforce Will Look in 2023” by career expert Ashley Stahl provides a good overview of the landscape that many business owners will be navigating in this regard.)

 These two topics square with what Susan Posnock, director of public affairs and information at Jewelers of America (JA), has observed in conversation with retailers and as part of her latest project: updating JA’s online Career Guide to reflect the changing face of the jewelry industry’s job opportunities and pathways to growth in the post-pandemic era.
 “We’re looking to make it a guide that is more attractive to a younger, more diverse population,” she says.
 “We surveyed our members last summer, and definitely there’s a lot of frustration in terms of being able to find good people, keep and retain them.
 We need to get young people interested in the industry.
 That’s the only way that it’s going to continue to evolve.”